 - Download the Poet Laureate Selection Process

 Lance Larsen’s fourth collection of poems, Genius Loci, was recently published by University of Tampa Press.
 His earlier collections include Backyard Alchemy (2009), In All Their Animal Brilliance (2005), and Erasable Walls (1998).
 He holds a PhD from the University of Houston.
-His work appears widely, in such venues as Georgia Review, Southern Review, Ploughshares, Poetry, River Styx, Orion, The Pushcart Prize Anthology, Best American Poetry 2009, Poetry Daily, and elsewhere.
+His work appears widely in such venues as Georgia Review, Southern Review, Ploughshares, Poetry, River Styx, Orion, The Pushcart Prize Anthology, Best American Poetry 2009, Poetry Daily, and elsewhere.
 His nonfiction has twice made the Notable Essay list in Best American Essays.
-He is currently working on Seventeen Ways to Float, a collection of essays about place, family, and memory which won 1st place in the 2011 Utah Original Writing Competition.
+He is currently working on Seventeen Ways to Float, a collection of essays about place, family, and memory which won first place in the 2011 Utah Original Writing Competition.
 He grew up in Idaho and Colorado and lived in Chile for two years while serving an LDS mission.
 He collects antiques, plays basketball, occasionally walks on his hands, grows daylilies, hikes, and loves Indian and Thai food.
 He sometimes collaborates with his wife, Jacqui Biggs Larsen, a painter and multi-media artist.
-Since 1993 he has taught literature and creative writing at BYU, where he currently serves as associate chair.
-He and Jacqui recently directed a study abroad program in Madrid.
+Since 1993, he has taught literature and creative writing at BYU, where he currently serves as associate chair.
 In 2012, he was named to a five-year term as Utah Poet Laureate.

-To request a reading or attendance at an event as State Poet Laureate, please submit the appearance request form via email to Jean Irwin or fax to 801.533.4202.
+To request a reading or attendance at an event by the Poet Laureate, please fill out and submit the Poet Laureate appearance request form via e-mail to Alyssa Hickman Grove at firstname.lastname@example.org.
 Requests are honored based on the nature of the request and the availability of the Poet Laureate.